 - Select a business name that is not being used by another corporation, limited partnership or LLC and indicate it is an LLC in its name, such as by changing “XYZ Ice Cream Shop” to “XYX Ice Cream Shop, LLC.”

 Cost.
 Depending on your location, you’ll pay anywhere from $30 to $200 to register your business as an LLC.
 And in some states, you’ll be required to pay additional fees and taxes.
-For example, California requires an annual LLC tax of $800 along with a fee of $900 to nearly $12,000 based on annual income in excess of $250,000.
+For example, if you want to start an LLC in California, it requires an annual LLC tax of $800 along with a fee of $900 to nearly $12,000 based on annual income in excess of $250,000.annual LLC tax of $800 along with a fee of $900 to nearly $12,000 based on annual income in excess of $250,000.

 The Bottom Line